Prime numbers and primality testing

 Still secure

 At this point you might think that the problem is that finding a fast method of testing primes would compromise Internet security.
-This is not so but the reason it isn’t the case is interesting in itself.

 The truth of the matter is that we have had fast procedures that test primality for some time – and they are faster than the new algorithm!

-If this seems confusing I should make clear that these algorithms are very different in that they are randomised algorithms and they only guarantee that a number is a prime to any given level of certainty you care to specify.
+If this seems confusing I should make clear that these algorithms are very different in that they are randomized algorithms and they only guarantee that a number is a prime to any given level of certainty you care to specify.
 This is a very strange idea and it takes us away from the pure and exact results of the sort of mathematics we have been considering so far, so an example might be a good idea.

 Consider the problem of trying to prove that two very complicated formulae, f1 and f2, are in fact identical.
 It might well be that the algebra needed to reduce one to the same form as the other could take years but working out a specific value is by comparison easy.